 As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 A Rough Order of Magnitude, also known as ROM Estimate, is the first Estimate in the project life cycle.

 For the sake of simplicity, we can say that it is an estimation of the level of effort and cost to complete a project.

-The main purpose of a ROM estimate is to assist decision-makers to make the right decisions by providing them with relevant information.
+The primary purpose of a ROM estimate is to assist decision-makers in making the right decisions by providing them with relevant information.

 You may be interested in also: Analogous & Parametric Estimation